-The dual degree MBA/MS-IS program is designed for information systems professionals and others who wish to strengthen their competencies, gain greater knowledge and understanding, and further their positions as leaders in the field of information systems management.
-The dual MBA/MS-IS program provides preparation for students interested in eventually seeking positions as Chief Information Officers through in-depth coverage of information systems and broad coverage of business issues.
-Courses such as IT Security, IT Policy and Strategy, and other advanced topics in computing and information systems development provide students with expertise in information systems, while MBA courses provide knowledge of business functions within an organization.
+The MBA/MS-Information Systems dual-degree program is designed for information systems professionals and others who wish to strengthen their competencies and further their positions as leaders in the field of information systems management.
+The program provides preparation for students interested in eventually seeking positions as Chief Information Officers through in-depth coverage of information systems and broad coverage of business issues.
 Students completing the degree will have an understanding of organizational issues and challenges facing information systems managers and will acquire the skills needed to manage information systems functions.

 This dual degree program takes advantage of course overlap between the MBA and MS-Information Systems curricula and allows students to receive both degrees simultaneously upon completion of 57-66 graduate credits.
-Students can reduce the total credits required to the minimum of 57 credits if they have had acceptable courses waived.
+Students can reduce the total credits required to the minimum of 57 credits if they qualify for MBA Core Course waivers.

 MBA Core Courses (9 courses/27 credits)

 Developing and Interpreting Financial Information

 MBA Applied Integrated Management (4 courses/12 credits in three areas)

 - International Business (3 credits) from: BE 583 The Global Economy: Crisis and Growth (no credit if you have already completed BE 580), FIN 655 International Financial Management, MKT 622 Global Marketing, OB 610 International Dimensions of Management, OM 571 Supply Chain Management

 - Capstone (3 credits): BPS 535 Strategic Planning and Decision Making